robin10125/training-models-to-train-models/README.md

 ## RLVR Experiment Notes

-See [docs/rlvr_eureka_experiment.md](docs/rlvr_eureka_experiment.md) for the current RLVR/EUREKA experiment assumptions.
+See [docs/rlvr_eureka_experiment.md](docs/rlvr_eureka_experiment.md) for the RLVR/EUREKA experiment assumptions.
 In short: the mock generator remains available for fast tests, the HF backend can use a real coding model, and the verified reward signal is true environment return.

 The mock generator can be replaced with the HF backend: